Frequently Asked Questions

 Yes!
 We have videos of our buildings with a short tours on our website under VIRTUAL TOURS.

-There is a 10% discount in the Butik (gift shop) for Gammelgarden members.
+There is a 10% discount in the Butik (Gift Shop) for Gammelgården members.
 Additional benefits for being a member – including free tickets – can be found on the MEMBERSHIP page.

 We do!
-We have workshops, classes, activities, and events throughout the year.
+We have workshops, classes, activities, clubs, and events throughout the year.
 The best place to see what’s coming up is to look at the museum’s CALENDAR OF EVENTS.

-Gammelgarden is located in Scandia, Minnesota, at 20880 Olinda Trail North.
-Traveling by personal vehicles (car, motorcycle, or bike), chartered bus, or walking are ways to get to Gammelgarden.
+Gammelgården is located in Scandia, Minnesota, at 20880 Olinda Trail North.
+Traveling by personal vehicles (car, motorcycle, or bike), chartered bus, or walking are ways to get to Gammelgården.
 There are no public bus or trains that are close to the museum.

-Cars or vans that carry 15 passengers or less may drop off passengers at the sidewalk leading to the Valkommen Hus (the main entrance to the museum).
+Cars or vans that carry 15 passengers or less may drop off passengers at the sidewalk leading to the Välkommen Hus (the main entrance to the museum).
 Larger vans and buses may drop off passengers by pulling alongside the entrance to the parking lot and putting hazard lights on.
 Larger van and bus parking can be found along Olinda Trail, 209th Street, and Oakhill Road.

 Yes, wheelchair-accessible parking is available on a first-come, first-served basis in the parking lot.